WarrantyNowVoid/jekyll-wnv/_posts/2013-09-18-a-feline-coalition-dc331.md

 date: 2013-09-18 11:36:33 -0400
 author: scawt
 title: "A Feline Coalition"
-tagline: "The cats in my neighborhood have been exhibiting somewhat spooky behavior of late. "
+excerpt: "The cats in my neighborhood have been exhibiting somewhat spooky behavior of late. "
 category: Articles
 tags: ["Spooky Behavior","cats are going to kill us all someday","cats","Apex Predators","Letters From Scott","That thing about Tylenol is true though","Don't murder any cats","PFFFFT NERD","'Tree!'
 Shouting Larry"]
 comments: true